redmoon0x/clulley/docs/assets/DATA_FLOW.md

 ## Conclusion

-The Free-Cluely application employs a carefully designed data flow architecture that balances performance, security, and user experience, with stealth as a primary design consideration.
+The clulley application employs a carefully designed data flow architecture that balances performance, security, and user experience, with stealth as a primary design consideration.
 Every data path, visual element, and interaction method has been engineered to minimize detectability while maintaining full functionality.
 The multi-process nature of Electron is leveraged to maintain process isolation while enabling rich functionality through controlled data exchange via IPC mechanisms, all while ensuring the application remains virtually invisible to casual observers.